KipCollo/Frontend-Revision/5.0 Angular/directives/Readme.md

 </ul>
 ```

 - The [ngSwitch] directive on a container specifies an expression to match against.
-The expressions to match are provided by ngSwitchCase directives on views within the container.
+The expressions to match are provided by ngSwitchCase directives on views within the container.The `"ngSwitch"` directive is used to conditionally render content based on the value of an expression.
+It allows for multiple cases and provides an alternative to nested ngIf statements.

+Angular's ngSwitch directive is used to conditionally render content based on the value of an expression in the component.
+It allows the component to choose among
+multiple templates based on the value of an expression.
+It is used by adding the ngSwitch directive to a container element and providing it with the expression to evaluate.

 1. Every view that matches is rendered.
 2. If there are no matches, a view with the ngSwitchDefault directive is rendered.